Naomi-Eckhoff/budget-pwa/README.md

-  # ecommerce-backend
+  # Budget PWA
   ![license badge](https://img.shields.io/badge/license-MIT-blue)
   ## Description

-  This app runs a nosql server handling a social media database.
-The data is altered through api calls.
+  This app runs a nosql server handling a budet tracker.
+It uses service workers and indexdb for offline use.

   ## Table of Contents